View of Zurich. "The City of Zurich in Switzerland" copperplate engraving by T. Salmon

 View of Zurich.
 "City of Zurich in Switzerland" copperplate by T. Salmona taken from "The Present State of All Countries and Nations of the World…" printed in Venice around 1740.
 In good condition, except for a slight discrepancy with the legend (see photo).
 The engraving is presented in a modern frame.

-Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that have a specific character and soul.
+Elegant antique furniture and accessories can be an excellent idea for interior decoration.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture belongs to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and bulky, using brown stains, moldings, sturdy bases, and reliefs.
-These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and relief decorations.
+These were quite distinctive products but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+During this period, mythology and ancient themes were also of interest, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French craftsmen.
+Lion’s paws, eagle heads — these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an elegant antique that suits your interior.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for elegant antique pieces suitable for your interior.

 Attributes / Details